-Aside from the many different positive aspects of the city, there are also some areas that are not as inspiring, just as there are in every other city.
-The center of Prague is replete with a number of fine buildings, but once you head out into the suburbs you will find that the buildings become gray and drab, with no architectural importance to them.
+Aside from the many different positive aspects of the city, some areas are not as inspiring, just as there are in every other city.
+The centre of Prague is replete with a number of fine buildings, but once you head out into the suburbs, you will find that the buildings become grey and drab, with no architectural importance to them.
 The people of Prague can also be notoriously hard to get to know, as they are always extremely busy with work or their personal lives.
 This isn’t to say that they are unfriendly – this certainly isn’t the case – they are simply trying to get on with their lives, just as tourists do when they are at home.
 The biggest thing that you will notice though in Prague that might take some of the gloss away from the trip is the fact that there are huge amounts of tourists, which means that you will never get the chance to admire areas of the city without a number of other people huddled around you.

 Leaving Prague for the rest of the country can be a bit of a shock to the system for many, as the rest of the country has a much simpler life.
 Most people never even bother to leave Prague though when visiting, which is an absolutely massive mistake, as the rest of the country offers a huge amount.
-The countryside in the Czech Republic is some of the finest in Eastern Europe and is home to a number of old and characteristic villages and towns, as well as some of the friendliest people that you are ever likely to meet in your life.
+The countryside in the Czech Republic is some of the finest in Eastern Europe and is home to many old and characteristic villages and towns, as well as some of the friendliest people that you are ever likely to meet in your life.
 Whether you gaze out over a river snaking its way through a resplendent countryside scene or at a castle sitting atop a grassy hill, you will have plenty of opportunities for photography in this area of the world!

 One of the more frustrating aspects of the Czech mentality when leaving Prague is that they are extremely modest – something that can be an endearing trait, yet also cause them to belittle themselves and feel that they are not able to get jobs done.
 They can also often seem to be quite brash at times – especially with those from younger generations – but this should not be mistaken for rudeness.
 It is simply the way that their culture works.